agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 20.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The exam loves to test the trade-offs between business forms.
+💡 CFA Exam Tip ✍️:The exam loves to test the trade-offs between business forms.
 Remember the core conflict for a corporation: you get the amazing benefit of **limited liability**, but you have to deal with the headache of **double taxation**.
 This is a fundamental concept.

 </div>
 </div>